janstey/rider-auto-osgi/ReadMe.txt

 <project home> $ mvn clean install

-2) Start Fuse ESB Enterprise
+2) Start ServiceMix

-<ESB home> $ bin/fuseesb
+<ESB home> $ bin/servicemix

-3) Add this project's features.xml config to Fuse ESB Enterprise from the console (makes it easier to install bundles with all required dependencies)
+3) Add this project's features.xml config to ServiceMix from the console (makes it easier to install bundles with all required dependencies)

-FuseESB:karaf@root> features:addUrl mvn:org.fusesource.examples/rider-auto-common/4.0-SNAPSHOT/xml/features
+karaf@root> features:addUrl mvn:org.fusesource.examples/rider-auto-common/5.0-SNAPSHOT/xml/features

 4) Install the project.

-FuseESB:karaf@root> features:install rider-auto-osgi
+karaf@root> features:install rider-auto-osgi

 5) To test the file processing, there are existing files in the rider-auto-common module.